Restore plc

 Restore plc is a company incorporated in England and Wales.
 The main country of operation is the United Kingdom.
-It is an AIM-listed support services company and has four divisions: Information Management, Datashred, Relocation and Technology.
+It is an AIM-listed support services company and has three divisions: Information Management, Datashred and Technology.

 The Company was floated on AIM in November 2004 and in 2010 the company changed its name to Restore plc.

 History

 The business was built through a combination of organic and acquisitive growth over a ten year period from 2009 to 2019 under the leadership of Charles Skinner, who rejoined the business as CEO in September 2023.
 Over this period, the business attracted a strong following from institutional and retail investors and built a reputation for outperforming expectations.
 Earnings forecasts were generally met or exceeded, driven by a very active M&A strategy, which saw Restore’s revenue increase from under £20m to over £200m.
 Charles Skinner left the business in March 2019 after ten years as CEO with the records management consolidation strategy largely complete and a sustained period of rapid revenue growth coming to an end.

 Charles Bligh joined as CEO in April 2019, refreshed Group-wide branding, expanded the Head Office function and set out ambitious revenue and EBITDA targets, to be supported by a reinvigorated M&A strategy with a particular focus on the opportunity within Technology.
 He also navigated the challenging COVID period and subsequent inflationary pressures.
 He resigned in April 2023 as the business underperformed expectations.
 2023 results were disappointing, as adjusted earnings per share dropped by 30% despite revenues remaining stable.
 There were a number of issues, notably Datashred margins being impacted by lower recycled paper pricing, Technology suffering from a cyclical low point in corporate IT spending, and Digital activity declining compared to a strong prior year comp, which had benefited from a number of large contracts.

 Charles Skinner returned in September 2023 and has quickly set out new strategic priorities to return the Group to earnings growth and deliver shareholder value after a period of underperformance.